The AE Qualifying Exams: Testing Your Readiness

 - Students who do not pass on a second attempt will be given the remainder of the current semester to finish their masters work and make other arrangements.

-- More information on the qualifying exams is available in the Graduate Handbook.
+- More information on the qualifying exams is available in the Graduate Student Handbook.